celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 sets denoted by `M` or `N` cannot contain more than one message from any participant.

-For messages containing a value only messages with valid values are considered.
+For messages containing a value, only messages with valid values are considered.

 Participants are able to broadcast messages to all other participants.
 In the case that a participant is off-line or somehow inaccessible they will not